shashadehuajiang/py_func_fitting/README.md

 At the end of mainv1.py, there is a class called Evolution_f(xdata,ydata,function_number=100,episode = 100,alpha = 0.1,hintfunction='').
-xdata and ydata are the main input (the data in), and the function_number and episode are the paras of optimization algorithm, like genetic algorithm. alpha controls the loss function: loss = alpha*function_length + (1-alpha)*msecost.
+xdata and ydata are the main input (the data in), and the function_number and episode are the paras of optimization algorithm, like genetic algorithm. alpha controls the loss function: loss = alpha*function_length + (1-alpha)*msecost. hintfunction is a function that you think can be used.

 The test() function at the end of mainv1.py is an example to show you how to use the program.
 ```